chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

     project, *Freedom on the Move* is building a national, searchable database of ads. <https://freedomonthemove.org>

-[^9]: Samuel Jackson, *The Baltimore Directory, Corrected up to June, 1819*, Variation: Early American Imprints.; Second Series ; No.  47067.
-(Baltimore \[Md.\]: Printed by Richard J. Matchett, 1819); Noreen J. Goodson and Donna Tyler Hollie, *Through the Tax Assessor's Eyes: Enslaved People, Free Blacks and Slaveholders in Early Nineteenth Century Baltimore* (Clearfield, 2017); 1820 United States Census, Baltimore City, MD.
+[^9]: Samuel Jackson, *The Baltimore Directory*; Noreen J. Goodson and Donna Tyler Hollie, *Through the Tax Assessor's Eyes*; 1820 United States Census, Baltimore City, MD.

 [^10]: Viola Franziska Müller, "Runaway Slaves in Antebellum Baltimore:
     An Urban Form of Marronage?," *International Review of Social